osuTitanic/clients/PATCHING.md

 ## Obfuscated clients

-Clients are obfuscated most of the time, which means, that function names, class names, etc. are not readable anymore:
+Clients are obfuscated most of the time, which means that function names, class names, etc. are not readable anymore:

 ![obfuscated](https://raw.githubusercontent.com/osuTitanic/clients/main/.github/obfuscated.png)